codyfight/game-client-js/README.md

 ### How to use this game client?

-[Download](https://github.com/driule/codyfight-game-client/archive/master.zip) repository content or or clone it with `git` [see documentation](https://docs.github.com/en/github/getting-started-with-github/set-up-git)
+[Download](https://github.com/driule/codyfight-game-client/archive/master.zip) repository content or clone it with `git` <a href="https://docs.github.com/en/github/getting-started-with-github/set-up-git" target="_blank">see documentation</a>

 Game client script.
 Edit this file and implement your robot movement.
 > [lib/client.js](https://github.com/driule/codyfight-game-client/blob/master/lib/client.js)